On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and Optimization: Introduction

-(a) First, a novel high-order averaging theorem is introduced to study the ``closeness of solutions'' property between certain HDS with periodic flow maps and their corresponding average dynamics.
-In contrast to existing literature, we focus on HDS where stabilizing effects are determined by an average hybrid system obtained through the recursive application of averaging at high orders of the inverse frequency.
-These higher-order averages become essential when traditional first-order average systems fail to capture stability properties of the system.
-For compact time domains and compact sets of initial conditions, it is established that each solution of the original HDS is $(T,\varepsilon)$-close to some solution of its average hybrid dynamics.
-This notion of closeness between solutions is needed because, in general, HDS generate solutions with discontinuities, or ``jumps'', for which the standard (uniform) distance between solutions is not a suitable metric \cite{TeelNesicAveraging,WangAveraging}.
-Moreover, the models studied in this paper enable the incorporation of differential and difference inclusions, and therefore they might admit multiple solutions from a given initial condition of the system.
-To establish the closeness of solutions property, we introduce a new change of variable that is recursive in nature, and which leverages the structure in which the ``high-order'' oscillations appear in the flow map.
+(a) First, a novel high-order averaging theorem is introduced to study the ``closeness of solutions'' property between certain HDS with periodic flow maps and their corresponding average dynamics. {In contrast to existing literature, we focus on hybrid systems with differential and difference inclusions, where stabilizing effects are determined by an average hybrid system obtained through the recursive application of averaging at high orders of the inverse frequency.} These higher-order averages become essential when traditional first-order average systems fail to capture stability properties of the system.
+For compact time domains and compact sets of initial conditions, it is established that each solution of the original HDS is $(T,\varepsilon)$-close to some solution of its average hybrid dynamics. {This notion of closeness between solutions is needed because, in general, HDS generate solutions with discontinuities, or ``jumps'', for which the standard (uniform) distance between solutions is not a suitable metric, see \cite{TeelNesicAveraging,Wang:12_Automatica} and \cite[Ex.
+3, pp. 43]{CSM_hybrid}.} {Moreover, the models studied in this paper admit multiple solutions from a given initial condition, a property that is particularly useful to study families of functions of interest as in e.g., switching systems.
+To establish the closeness of solutions property, we introduce a new change of variable that is recursive in nature, and which leverages the structure in which the ``high-order'' oscillations appear in the flow map.}